 To apply for this program, you can complete the Residential Hazardous Tree Application application.
-You can also submit your application and supporting documentation at 221 Palafox Place, Suite 305, Pensacola FL 32502, by fax application to 850-595-3218 or by sending an email to CRA@myescambia.com.
+You can also submit your application and supporting documentation at 221 Palafox Place, Suite 305, Pensacola FL 32502, by faxing the application to 850-595-3218 or by sending an email to CRA@myescambia.com.

 Amador County Hazardous Tree removal Program

 Low-income seniors in Amador County can get help to remove hazardous trees that threaten their safety.

 This grant was initially funded by Lynn Morgan, Amador County’s District 3 Supervisor.
 Low-income homeowners who are 62 years old or above are eligible to apply.

 It’s important you get a cost estimate from a tree removal company in order to apply.
 Grant amounts range from $500 to $1,000.

 For further details about the grant or application, you can call (209) 223-2148 or send an email to email@example.com.